 Metafields can be used to view orders pending delivery with a delivery time stored in the metafields and so on.

-To export customer lists for email campaigns filtered by metafields or calculate affiliate commission, where affiliate code is the customer's metafield.
+To export customer lists for email campaigns filtered by metafields or calculate affiliate commission, where the affiliate code is the customer's metafield.

 A product performance report with supplier information shows the performance of each product (or product variants) in terms of sales, along with information about the suppliers (metafield).